-Your landlord is usually responsible for dealing with pest problems if:
+Your landlord is responsible for dealing with pest problems if:

 - repairs are needed to stop pests getting in

-- an infestation makes your home unfit to live in
+- an infestation makes your home unsafe to live in

-Rats, mice and other pests may get into your home because of problems such as:
+Rats, mice and other pests can get into your home because of repair problems.